Build your own ECS (part 3), change detection, events, tags, and commands

 After step(), last_tick is what current_tick was a moment ago, and current_tick is one higher.
 Slots stamped during the just-finished frame have ticks == last_tick, which fails the > last_tick check, so they no longer count as changed.
 Slots modified in the new frame will get the new current_tick, which is > last_tick, so they will.
 No clearing.

 The wrapping_add here is a corner this design papers over.
 After 2^32 frames the tick rolls back to zero, and a slot stamped at the old u32::MAX suddenly looks ancient when last_tick is also u32::MAX.
 At 60 frames per second that is about 2.3 years of continuous runtime, fine for a game and not fine for a long-running server.
-A production engine either widens the tick to u64 or runs a periodic rebasing pass that subtracts the watermark from every stamp.
+A production engine widens the tick to u64, rebases the stamps periodically, or compares ticks with wrapping subtraction and a sign check so the ordering survives the rollover. freecs does the last of these.

 Every place that pushes to a component vec also needs to push to its _changed vec, and every place that modifies an existing slot needs to stamp the current tick.
 Spawn first.